AllQuietApp/MongoQueueing/README.md

 ### What about RabbitMQ, ZeroMQ, Kafka etc?
 MongoQueueing was created during the development of the All Quiet incident escalation platform.
 We wanted to keep our tech stack as simple as possible.
-Since we were using MongoDB as a database, we didn't want to introduce more moving parts in our infrastructe.
+Since we were using MongoDB as a database, we didn't want to introduce more moving parts in our infrastructure.

 It's not a replacement for near-realtime queueing systems like RabbitMQ.
 Neither does it provide pub/sub functionalities.
 It's just really a dead simple mechanism to execute tasks asynchronously in your .NET Core application.
 Don't use it to create your fancy distributed mircoservice architecture.
 Use it for the above mentioned use cases.